Best MagSafe Charger for iPhone 17 (2026): 3 Top Picks

 Best MagSafe charger for iPhone 17 in 2026.
-We tested Apple, Anker Zolo Qi2 2-pack, and the Anker MagGo Stand for speed, warranty, and value.
+Compare Apple, the Anker Zolo Qi2 2-pack, and the Anker MagGo Stand for speed, warranty, and overall value.

 MagSafe on iPhone 17 hits 15W on the standard model and up to 25W on the Pro and Air with the new Qi2.2 spec.
 Not every “MagSafe-compatible” pad delivers that full speed, though, and the price gap between Apple’s first-party puck and certified third-party options keeps widening.
-We tested three of the most-bought single-pad picks on an iPhone 17 Pro over a week of mixed desk and nightstand use.
+This guide covers three of the most-bought single-pad picks for the iPhone 17 Pro across desk and nightstand use.

 - iPhone 17 standard charges at 15W over MagSafe; iPhone 17 Pro and Air hit 25W on a Qi2.2 pad with a 30W+ USB-C PD adapter